Information on obtaining a surplus lines license can be found on the Texas Department of Insurance (TDI) website.

 A surplus lines broker must make a diligent effort to obtain the full amount of required insurance from an insurer authorized to write that kind and class of insurance in Texas before surplus lines coverage is procured.
 See Section 981.004 of the Texas Insurance Code for more information on requirements that must be met before an eligible surplus lines insurer may provide surplus lines insurance.

 State law does define “diligent effort.”
-However, surplus lines brokers must make such an effort in every situation, unless the insured is an exempt commercial purchaser.
+However, surplus lines brokers must make such an effort in every situation, unless the insured is classified as an exempt commercial purchaser or industrial insured.
+If so, state law allows brokers to place certain commercial risks without a diligent effort.

 This requirement does apply to alien (domiciled outside the U.S.) surplus lines insurers, who must have a minimum net worth of $45 million and must be listed on the National Association of Insurance Commissioners (NAIC) Quarterly Listing of Alien Insurers.